 People don’t find it necessary to spend thousands of dollars on equipment, waste storage space, and travel with heavy luggage in order to enjoy an outdoor experience - especially when the equipment is only going to be used a few times a year.

 A great industry example is Kit Lender.
 The Vermont based business offers affordable rental kits for snow & ski activities, as well as camping & hiking equipment.
 They recognized that outdoor activities might seem off-putting, especially if you can’t afford the same pro-level equipment for a one-time use.
 After getting started back in 2014, they now rent out & ship the latest gear all over the US.

 Kit Lender is not alone - while bike and ski rentals are still the most common ones, there’s an increase in water-sports, camping, and climbing gear shops.
 The increase in popularity only supports the trends and values we’re seeing with consumers, meaning that rental shops are only getting started.
-What’s most interesting to see, is that big retailers are also seeing an opportunity in renting out their gear, rather than just selling it - more about this later.
+What’s most interesting to see is that big retailers are also seeing an opportunity to rent out their gear rather than just selling it - more about this later.

 Access economy in the fashion industry